 - Created an easy to use system for customers to access the transport system for information and affordable payments.
-The key achievements are the development of a single app for Ticket Finder, Public Transport Payment, Parking and Car Share; and the extension of Swift, an electronic ticketing scheme, for rail passengers. - Significant progress made in the delivery of the Sprint rapid bus routes along the A34 and A45 road networks, due to complete by March 2022. - Travel legacy for the Commonwealth Games programme on track to complete by March 2022. - Delivered the Transport Operations Plan for the Commonwealth Games for visitors (spectators and workforce) to the region.
+The key achievements are the development of a single app for Ticket Finder, Public Transport Payment, Parking and Car Share; Swift Account Based Ticketing with Best Value Capping and the extension of Swift for rail passengers. - Significant progress made in the delivery of the Sprint rapid bus routes along the A34 and A45 road networks, due to complete by March 2022. - Travel legacy for the Commonwealth Games programme on track to complete by March 2022. - Delivered the Transport Plan for the Commonwealth Games for visitors (spectators and workforce) to the region.
 This included the development of a Youth Engagement Programme, the implementation of travel demand management campaigns, communications and engagement, and delivery of the Resilience Communications strategy. - Delivered the Cycling Charter and Making Streets More Walkable, which involved delivery of West Midlands Bike Share Scheme, development and promotion of the West Midlands Walking and Cycle Network and the introduction of the WM Walking and Cycling programme [2019-2023] - Work undertaken to enhance the infrastructure and customer experience at bus stations and major interchanges, and continued improvements to the quality and capacity of the rail stations and interchange. - One of our priorities is the provision of enhanced local rail connectivity and the capacity of the rail network, with early scheme development completed for a number of new schemes.
-This also includes input into recommendations of how the released capacity after HS2 could best be utilised. - Expansion of the Metro network via the Westside extension to Hagley Road, Edgbaston and the Wolverhampton extension. - Increased capability of the Regional Transport Coordination Centre (RTCC) through Operations development and increased partner engagement and collaboration.
+This also includes input into recommendations of how the released capacity after HS2 could best be utilised. - Expansion of the Metro network via the Westside extension to Hagley Road, Edgbaston and the Wolverhampton extension, as well as furthering progress on both Birmingham Eastside and Wednesbury to Brierley Hill extensions - Increased capability of the Regional Transport Coordination Centre (RTCC) through Operations development and increased partner engagement and collaboration.